ugookoh/ugookoh/README.md

 - 🌱 I’m currently learning **Artifical Intelligence, Machine Learning, Data Science and Cybersecurity**

-- 🎥 Some good news? **All my projects have videos and are well documented .readMe files so you can easily understand the project!
+- 🎥 Some good news? **All my projects have videos and well documented .readMe files so you can easily understand the project!
 Check out some of my projects**

 - 💬 Ask me about **D3.js, Django and Python (I might not be able to answer tho haha)**